Sen. Al Franken 'embarrassed and ashamed' following sexual harassment allegations

 “I’m embarrassed and ashamed.
 I’ve let a lot of people down and I’m hoping I can make it up to them and gradually regain their trust,” Franken told the Minnesota Star Tribune.
 He also said he would return to work on Monday.

-Franken spoke to the Star Tribune, Minnesota Public Broadcasting (MPB) and CBS Minnesota about the accusations he's facing on Sunday.
+Franken spoke to the Star Tribune, Minnesota Public Radio (MPR) and CBS Minnesota about the accusations he's facing on Sunday.
 The TV interview will be released later in the day.

 The two-term Minnesota senator had not spoken in person to the press for over a week, eight days after the controversy was sparked by Leeann Tweeden, a Los Angeles radio news anchor.
 She claimed that during a 2006 USO tour Franken forcibly kissed her while they rehearsed a skit together and groped her later on a plane.
 An alarming photograph appeared to back up her accusation.

 Franken said he had a different recollection of the rehearsed kiss.
-He told MPB that he apologized to Tweeden, and she "graciously accepted my apology."
+He told MPR that he apologized to Tweeden, and she "graciously accepted my apology."

 But since that initial controversy, three additional women have said Franken had grabbed their backsides in public settings.
 Two shared the information with the Huffington Post anonymously.